 We will directly restore or enhance critical habitat for fish, game, and nongame wildlife on key segments of coldwater streams and rivers around the state.
-The projects will restore or enhance habitat in and along 9.5 miles of streams and rivers, and connect much larger corridors of habitat, while also extending myriad benefits (including water quality improvements, reduced sedimentation, etc.) far downstream of each project site.
+The projects will restore or enhance habitat in and along 9.6 miles of streams and rivers, and connect much larger corridors of habitat, while also extending myriad benefits (including water quality improvements, reduced sedimentation, etc.) far downstream of each project site.
+Most trout water in Minnesota has no permanent protection or public fishing access.
+We will create a significant and permanent conservation legacy by permanently protecting 3 miles of the most important trout streams in the state, including the last remaining large trout stream in the Twin Cities.